cbetta/flow2/README.md

     pg_dump -Fc --no-acl --no-owner localdbname > /tmp/localdbname.dump
     scp /tmp/localdbname.dump wherever@you.want # or use S3
     heroku pgbackups:restore DATABASE 'http://url.goes.here/localdbname.dump'

+## FAQs

+**Why is it built in Sinatra/not using Rails/written in such a weird way?** Because first and foremost, it's software for me, and I wanted to have fun building it.
+I develop in quite an idiosyncratic way as I don't develop software professionally, work in a team, and I just do what I want, the way I want.
+Nonetheless, I have tried to ensure the *result* is of a high quality as that's all I care about.

 ## TODOs